Blending instruction with clinical practice

 Cross-laminated timber: performance and wellness

-As one of North America’s largest mass timber projects at the time of construction, the campus embodies Microsoft’s goals for low-carbon construction, employee well-being, and supporting local industry.
+As one of North America’s largest mass timber projects at the time of construction, the campus advances ambitious goals for low-carbon construction, employee well-being, and support of local industry.
 Extensive use of CLT—including structural components that double as interior finishes—offers a warm aesthetic while minimizing materials.
 This approach resulted in an estimated 35% reduction in embodied carbon.

 Energy efficiency